G. Mark Mickelson

 Bristow President and Chief Executive Officer

-Christopher “Chris” Bradshaw has served as the President and Chief Executive Officer of Bristow Group Inc. since June 2020.
-He previously served as the President and CEO of Era Group Inc. since November 2014 and Chief Financial Officer from October 2012 to September 2015.
-Chris was appointed a director of Era in February 2015.
-He served as Era’s Acting Chief Executive Officer from August 2014 to November 2014.
-From 2009 until 2012, Chris served as Managing Partner and Chief Financial Officer of U.S. Capital Advisors LLC, an independent financial advisory firm that he co-founded.
-Prior to co-founding U.S. Capital Advisors LLC, Chris was an energy investment banker at UBS Securities LLC, Morgan Stanley & Co., and PaineWebber Incorporated.
-He received a degree in Economics and Government from Dartmouth College.
+Christopher Bradshaw has served as President and Chief Executive Officer of the Company, currently known as Bristow Group Inc. and formerly known as Era Group Inc., since 2014.
+Mr. Bradshaw has been a Director of the Company since February 2015.
+He served as Chief Financial Officer of Era Group Inc. from October 2012 to September 2015.
+From 2009 until 2012, Mr. Bradshaw served as Managing Partner and Chief Financial Officer of U.S. Capital Advisors LLC, an independent financial advisory firm.
+Prior to co-founding U.S. Capital Advisors LLC, he was an energy investment banker at UBS Securities LLC, Morgan Stanley & Co., and PaineWebber Incorporated.
+Mr. Bradshaw serves on the board of directors of The National Ocean Industries Association (NOIA) and HeliOffshore.
+He graduated cum laude from Dartmouth College with a degree in Economics and Government.

 Lorin L. Brass